-Global leaders in mold release innovation.
+Global leaders in mold release agents and application expertise.

 Conventional Release Agents